irahorecka/gardenofrecipes/recipes/md/cucumber-salad.md

 ## Instructions

-1. Peel and thinly slice cucumber.
+1. Peel and thinly slice cucumber
-2. Add salt, sugar, and pepper to taste.
+2. Add salt, sugar, and pepper to taste
-3. Add vinegar and oil.
+3. Add vinegar and oil
-4. Optional: mix in onion, green pepper, cream, or parsley.
+4. Optional: mix in onion, green pepper, cream, or parsley
-5. Mix thoroughly and chill in the ice box before serving.
+5. Mix thoroughly and chill in the ice box before serving